owl47/PeronalProjects/README.md

-A portfolio of all projects I work on for practice
+A portfolio of all projects I work on for practice.
+Mostly work in progress.